 Violet

 Purple was first made from snails in a time-consuming, expensive process, so it is associated with royalty and wealth.
 The color also symbolizes creativity and imagination.
-Today, purple dye comes from cochineal insects.
+Today, the purple dye comes from cochineal insects.

 INFO Get More Information